kintone-workshops/React-x-REST-API-Workshop/docs/Event_Description.md

-# JavaScript Workshop- Build a React App Using Web Database
+# JavaScript Workshop - Build a React App Using Web Database

 Let's create a front-end React Component that exchanges the contents of a 3rd party Web Database service using Express as a proxy.